 The federal government has recognized that Canada needs to build 3.5 million additional homes over and above the 2.3 million we would normally build in the next ten years to house Canadians and address affordability.
 That’s 5.8 million homes.
 But housing starts are slowing at a time when the opposite is needed to increase housing supply.
 And the lack of homes available is driving up house and rental prices.

 Why are housing starts slowing?
-Rising interest rates through 2022 had a devastating impact on new construction sales, especially in the second half of the year.
-And CHBA’s Housing Market Index, which reflects industry sentiment through sales and sales centre traffic, suggests starts could be down as much as 30% moving forward.
+Rising and sustained interest rates have had a devastating impact on new homes sales, and as a result, construction has slowed.
+CHBA’s Housing Market Index, which reflects industry sentiment through sales and sales centre traffic, indicates that builders are building fewer units and cancelling projects, suggests housing starts will begin trending downward even more severely in 2024.

 Interest rates and other policy barriers are currently keeping the residential construction industry from being able to double housing starts and correct Canada’s housing shortage.
 But there are solutions.